ahmedbadawy4/terraform-infrastructure/README.md

 - Create a custom AMI image that is customized and configured with the necessary configurations.
 - Create Self hosted runner to be used in the GitHub actions
 - we could use an opsnSSL command to encrypt the tfplan to ensure the security of the plan file when has been uploaded as an artifact to Github.
-- Create another repository that uses terragrunt to deploy the eks, vpc modules, and other resources.
+- Modules can be moved to another repository to be able to create a github tags and be safe to use it as a source in the teraform to ensure the reliability and ignore any random/unplanned code changes.